scottdillon/plOOtly/readme.md

     return plotly.offline.plot(figure_or_data=fig, include_plotlyjs=False,
                                output_type='div', show_link=False)

-The pre-defined markers can be used to set the marker and it's options rather than setting each option individually.
+I'd like to incorporate the pre-defined markers and lines somehow to make it super simple but I haven't decided if it's worth it or whether it just makes it more confusing.